The road to Mount Barrow is worth the white-knuckle drive

 How long does it take to drive to Mount Barrow?

 To drive the road without stopping will take most people between 45 and 60 minutes.
 The drive offers stunning views.
 The summit hosts facilities for TV, radio, and aircraft navigation.
-It’s the main television and FM radio transmission site for north east Tasmania.
-Broadcast Australia’s Mt Barrow transmission site overcomes extreme weather conditions to deliver television and radio services to Tasmania’s north.
-At the summit there is a very impressive panoramic view both of the Tamar Valley and the mountains to the east.
+It’s the main television and FM radio transmission site for northeast Tasmania.
+Broadcast Australia’s Mt.
+Barrow transmission site overcomes extreme weather conditions to deliver television and radio services to Tasmania’s north.
+At the summit, there is a very impressive panoramic view of both the Tamar Valley and the mountains to the east.

 Pic: celloloo